Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Introduction

 This paper is structured as follows.
-In \Cref{sec:review}, we briefly revisit the VMS abstract framework and summarise the methodology from Part I. In \Cref{sec:stokes} we present a mixed formulation for Stokes flow and define our \emph{optimal projector}.
-Following that, we present the VMS formulation for the 2D incompressible Navier-Stokes equations in \Cref{sec:navier_stokes}.
-Furthermore, we briefly discuss the MEEVC formulation for the 2D incompressible Navier-Stokes equations.
+In \Cref{sec:review}, we briefly revisit and summarise the VMS methodology from Part I. In \Cref{sec:stokes} we present a mixed formulation for Stokes flow and define the core structure of our \emph{optimal projector}.
+Following that, we present the projection-based VMS formulation for the 2D incompressible Navier-Stokes equations in \Cref{sec:navier_stokes}.
+Furthermore, we discuss the cost estimates of solving the VMS formulation along with the MEEVC properties of the overall scheme.
 A convergence analysis along with a numerical illustration of the proposed methodology is presented in \Cref{sec:num_test} to verify the method.
 Finally, we conclude in \Cref{sec:summary} with a summary of the presented work.